aswinram1997/Vehicle-Insurance-Fraud-Detection/README.md

 ### Dataset
 The dataset used in this project contains the following features used in the context of vehicle insurance fraud detection:

--Month: The month in which the policy was issued or the claim was made.
+- Month: The month in which the policy was issued or the claim was made.
 -WeekOfMonth: The week number in the month in which the policy was issued or the claim was made.
 -DayOfWeek: The day of the week on which the policy was issued or the claim was made.
 -Make: The make of the vehicle insured.